Lekhapani: Geography

 It is located at an elevation of 150 m above MSL.

 Transport

-Lekhapani is connected by National Highway 38 to Makum.
-National Highway 153 which connects Ledo to Indo-Myanmar border across Pangsau Pass passes through Lekhapani.
-Lekhapani railway station is a defunct one but surveys are on to extend the line to Kharsang and revive the station.
+Lekhapani is connected by National Highway 315 from Makum.

+National Highway 315 connects Ledo to Indo-Myanmar border i.e. Pangsau Pass.

+The eastern most railway station of India, Lekhapani railway station is a defunct one but surveys are on to extend the line to Kharsang, Arunachal Pradesh and revive the station soon.